lxc/incus/doc/howto/instances_create.md

     d:\
     .\incus-agent.exe

-#### On macOS

-For macOS systems, the agent can manually be installed using a `9p` mount by opening a terminal **as root** and running the following commands:

-    mount_9p config
-    cd /Volumes/config
-    ./install.sh

 ```{warning}
 Apple's Transparency, Consent, Control daemon requires you to allow full disk access to `sh` for the agent to be automatically started.
 This reduces the overall security of the system, by relaxing some of Apple's additional security restrictions.
 This does not in any way bypass UNIX permissions, however, if you are not comfortable with that, you will need to manually run `incus-agent` each time.
 ```

-#### On FreeBSD

-For FreeBSD systems, the agent can manually be installed using a `9p` mount by running the following commands **as root** (running `kldload virtio_p9fs` beforehand may be necessary if this module is not loaded):

-    mount -t p9fs config /mnt
-    cd /mnt
-    ./install.sh

 ### Configure the Incus Agent
 By default the Incus Agent will have all features enabled.